 When a breach of contract occurs, there are, in contract law and legislation, general remedies (see “Court remedies”) available by application to the most appropriate court or tribunal for your particular case.
 Different courts or tribunals deal with different matters depending on the amount of money involved and, in some instances, the subject matter of the dispute and the relevant legislation.
 Generally, it remains for you to work out which court or tribunal is the appropriate place to hear your complaint.
 You may need to seek legal advice to help you decide this.

 Since 1 July 2010, VCAT has not had jurisdiction over consumer credit under the Consumer Credit (Victoria) Act 1995 (Vic).
-The National Consumer Credit Protection Act 2009 (Cth) (“NCCPA”) gives jurisdiction over consumer credit only to the federal courts, and external dispute resolution schemes such as the Financial Ombudsman Service (for further details, see Understanding credit and finance).
+The National Consumer Credit Protection Act 2009 (Cth) gives jurisdiction over consumer credit only to the federal courts, and external dispute resolution schemes.
+(For more information, see Understanding credit and finance.)

 Actions relating to a breach of contract may also be commenced in the Magistrates, County, Supreme or Federal Court, depending on the amount of money involved and the relevant legislation.